 Enter: Credit Card Number Three

 I got a third card because I was pushing my limits on the other two.
-I had things to buy, a new gorgeous boyfriend who was an art student in Boston, and someone had to pay for things!
+I had a new boyfriend who was an art student in Boston, and someone had to pay for things.

-When you’re applying for a new card, hey, I figured, just put down your parents’ combined income and “pad” it a bit with what you assume you’ll eventually be making with your fancy degree in English.
-Voilà!
+When you’re applying for a new card, I figured, just put down your parents’ combined income and “pad” it a bit with what you assume you’ll eventually be making with your degree in English.

 My monthly minimums between the three credit cards were only around $150.
-No problem!
 I had a job, and if I couldn’t swing it, I’d call Mom and Dad for grocery money.
-Problem solved.

 … And Then a Fourth

-Once I reached senior year, the boyfriend and I had broken up and I was in need of retail therapy that could only be accomplished with a fourth (and final) credit card.
+Once I reached senior year, the boyfriend and I had broken up and I was in need of retail therapy, so I got a fourth (and final) credit card.

-By this time, my parents knew about my cards, my father had done his fair share of yelling and had bailed me out several times for my monthly minimums already.
-But with my credit balance pushing $18,000, I was only given a $1,000 minimum.
+By this time, my parents knew about my cards and my father had bailed me out several times for my monthly minimums.
+But with my credit balance pushing $18,000, the minimum had reached $1,000.

 What Was I Going to Do About $25,000 in Debt?

-My parents had washed their hands of helping me, because I ignored their warnings, and, frankly, it was not their responsibility to help me if I was too stupid to realize what I had done.
+My parents had washed their hands of helping me, because I ignored their warnings.

-After graduating, once that first college loan kicked in, I knew I had royally screwed myself.
-Not only was I in debt to the credit card companies, but I was also in debt to the University of New Hampshire for a hefty sum, too.
+After graduating, once my first college loan kicked in, I knew I had royally screwed myself.
+Not only was I in debt to the credit card companies, but I was also in debt to the University of New Hampshire.